vipulnaik/working-drafts/lesswrong/daniel-pink-sales-and-persuasion-masterclass-review.md

 tactic Pink describes, so it's interesting to see him practice what he preaches).
 From an epistemic rigor perspective, though, the single studies Pink cites to support his idea/hypothesis are far from enough proof.
-In general they seem to work well for me when my prioro already favors the hypothesis, but in the cases where my prior was neutral or skeptical, the citation of a single study failed to convince me.
+In general they seem to work well for me when my prior already favors the hypothesis, but in the cases where my prior was neutral or skeptical, the citation of a single study failed to convince me.
 It's not clear to me how much the single studies Pink cited were the